 But let me also say this:

 Developing stand-up comedy material for the stage can be a pretty darn simple and painless process if a comedian actually knows what they are doing – writing down and structuring what they want to say and express for the stage as opposed to trying to “write” jokes out of thin air that are by design intended for a reader – not for verbal expression.

 Using the right effective and proven methods and techniques like those detailed in the Killer Stand-up Online Course, a comedian should have far more comedy material for the stage than they will ever have stage time to perform that material.

 So, when it comes to producing stand-up comedy material that will actually work to get big laughs on an individual basis, the creative process simply cannot be forced (nor does it have to be).

-But when it is “forced” as a process of “writing” as opposed to talking, the result is writer’s block.
+But when it is “forced” as a process of “writing” as opposed to talking, the result is referred to as writer’s block.